Elizabeth Hervey, Countess of Bristol: Personal life

-The countess was described by her friend, Lady Mary Wortley Montagu, as "young, blooming, coquette and gallant", and said that "resolved to make up for time misspent, she has two lovers at a time".
 She became a Lady of the Bedchamber to the Princess of Wales and future queen, Caroline of Ansbach, in 1714, retaining the position until Caroline's death in 1737.

 The countess died four years after the queen and was buried at St Mary's Church, Ickworth, a traditional resting place for the Hervey family.

+Legacy

 A portrait of the countess, by John Simon after Michael Dahl, is held by the National Portrait Gallery.
 She was also painted by Sir Godfrey Kneller.